 Given its tricky fundamentals, cobalt is always going to be a conundrum for investors and a headache for carmakers.

 It’s the priciest component and the most volatile.
-At its peak, Co made up as much as 55% of the cost of raw materials for batteries.
-Despite a plummeting price and ongoing thrifting, it still makes up a third of the input cost.
+At its peak, Co made up more than 40% of the cost of raw materials for batteries.
+Despite a plummeting price and ongoing thrifting, it still makes up more than a quarter of the input cost.

 Given that almost two-thirds primary supply is from the Congo and more than 80% of processing capacity is located in China, cobalt’s spike to just shy of $110,000 a tonne in April 2018 was understandable.